How did I become a success in data science?

 Confession: this is NOT easy.
 Learning specific components of this space, particularly the very technical aspects, is intricate and time consuming.
 This holds especially true when you first start out.
 When I waded into the waters of data science, I had to first understand the extreme basics of statistics and computer science.
 This meant googling things like “how does a computer work?”
 From there, it was research, interviews, questions and writing.
 I learned and am still learning.
 Challenge fully accepted.

 How can you potentially “jump start” this entire process?
 Check out local groups or national conferences.
 These places enable you, as it did for me, to connect with like-minded people, ask any sort of question and get well-meant answers that hopefully will provide clarify to you on how you can dive into the world of data science.
 It’s possible and very achievable.
 It doesn’t matter where you might have started your career.
 It could be in reality television like me or in art history or in the biology lab.
 No matter, if you have an interest and the passion to learn, you will find a way.
-Ask the questions, get hands-on and succeed.
+Ask the questions, get hands-on (or at least read about the subject), and you can become a success in data science.